 The Exquisite Colours of Peacock Sapphire

 Peacock sapphires come in a range of colours, including blue, green, yellow, and space grey.
 Many people incorrectly refer to these gems as “parti-sapphires.”
-Keep in mind that the term “parti” refers to color separation into discrete color zoning bands, however, this is not the case in peacock sapphires.
+Keep in mind that the term “parti” refers to colour separation into discrete colour zoning bands, however, this is not the case in peacock sapphires.

 The most valuable peacock sapphires contain an equal or almost equal composition of blue and green primary colours, with traces of yellow, depending on how light is reflected within the gem and how it is cut.
 Peacock sapphires with a 50-50 blue and green mix are the rarest and most prized as this results in a heavenly, mossy, aqua-like tint.

 When it comes to engagement ring ideas, many clients are looking beyond traditional stones like diamonds, and desire precious gemstones that offer affordability, durability, and colour uniqueness as well as gemstones that authentically communicate their personal narrative.

 Princess Diana’s magnificent engagement ring made cornflower blue the most popular sapphire hue in the past.
 After this, the sunset-meets-lotus-flower hues of the padparadscha sapphire then became popular and dominated the market for several years.
 However, according to a 2020 market assessment conducted by Navneet Gems and Minerals, 90 percent of women under 35 prefer a unique engagement ring, and three-fifths of people who desire a sapphire as their centre stone want it to be a distinctive colour.